JasonSilvestri/JSopX.ClassLibrary/README.md

 > The content before you is a draft version of the document.
 It **should not** be considered **accurate**.
 In fact, drafts will often times be for different reasons, such as testing styles, content, etc. The content itself may have only been used as a placeholder, making sections, or even the entire document contain information not relative to this project.

-> [!WARNING]
-> **Phase 1: Minimum Viable Product (MVP)**
->
-> This project is currently in **Phase 1** of Development.
-It **should not** be considered **accurate** or a **release candidate**.
-In fact, it should be treated as simply reference material for the time being, due to the absolute bare minimum resources created, to satisfy a minimum viable product requirement in Phase 1 (by design).
-Conversely, Phase 2 is days away, and Phase 3 is only a week after that.
-Phase 3 Projects will be mature, and action-packed with features, assets, documentation and more!
->
-> Please see [Phase 1 (Current Phase): Minimum Viable Product (MVP)](https://github.com/JasonSilvestri/JSopX.BridgeTooFar/blob/master/JSopX.BridgeTooFar/Docs/JSopX/Master/Phases/Phase-1-Minimum-Viable-Product-MVP.md) for more details.

 The `JSopX.ClassLibrary` application (i.e., jSilvestri.com BETA v 2024 JSopX™ Class Library) in specific, is a FREE, open-source, custom, reusable, jSilvestri.com BETA v 2024 Open Project EXperiences Collection of Projects Class Library, designed to hold common constants, enums, and helper classes that can be shared across multiple projects.

 ## Overview